paulinagonzalezc/book-an-appointment-back-end/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-The design was provided by [Murat Korkmaz](https://www.behance.net/muratk) on Behance.
+The design was inspired by [Murat Korkmaz](https://www.behance.net/muratk) on Behance.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>